yonkov/Typescript-React-App/README.md

 # Headless WordPress CMS with Typescript and React

+This is an example frontend app written in typescript and react that uses WordPress as a headless cms.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Typescript](https://www.typescriptlang.org/), by running `npx create-react-app my-app --template typescript`

-It is a single page application that fetches posts from a WordPress [demo website](try-pliska.nasiothemes.com/).
+It is a single page application that fetches posts from a seperate WordPress [demo website](https://try-pliska.nasiothemes.com/).
 It takes advantage of the [WordPress rest api endpoints](https://developer.wordpress.org/rest-api/) and uses the [react router](https://v5.reactrouter.com/web/guides/quick-start) library to simulate page navigation.
 The app uses [typescript's types](https://www.typescriptlang.org/docs/handbook/basic-types.html) and custom interfaces to minimize potential errors and improve the project's predictability.

 ## SCSS
 The app uses scss to preprocess css as shown in the [documentation](https://create-react-app.dev/docs/adding-a-sass-stylesheet/).
 It uses mixins and 7X1 architecture for optimal file structure.